xaratustrah/iqtools/README.md

 #### Building OSX App

+More general info on installation under OSX can be found on this [gist](https://gist.github.com/xaratustrah/4f1ddb54b94386b4e8c311b905f03396).
+You also need the packages mentioned above.
 After making sure the run time version stars without any problems, you may like to build an app.
 You need to use `py2app`:

     python setup_osx.py py2app